OrchardHispano/OrchardDoc/Documentation/Builtin-Features.markdown

 ## Orchard.Modules (WebPI)

-This is the module that provides the admin UI to enable and disable features.
+This is the module that provides the admin UI to enable and disable Características.

 ### Ver También